Privacy Policy

 We may share personal data with:

-• Our personnel and contractors on a need-to-know basis under confidentiality obligations.
+- Our personnel and contractors on a need-to-know basis under confidentiality obligations.

-• Vendors and partners relevant to our services where engagement is required to support or troubleshoot and where permitted by contract and law.
+- Vendors and partners relevant to our services where engagement is required to support or troubleshoot, and where permitted by contract and law.

-• Professional advisers (accountants, auditors, lawyers) and insurers as necessary.
+- Professional advisers (accountants, auditors, lawyers) and insurers as necessary.

-• Authorities, regulators, courts or counterparties where required by law or necessary to establish, exercise or defend legal claims.
+- Authorities, regulators, courts, or counterparties where required by law or necessary to establish, exercise, or defend legal claims.

 We do not sell personal data.
 Disclosures are limited to our sub-contractors and processors, and to necessary vendor engagements to support or troubleshoot our services, each under appropriate contractual and confidentiality terms.
-We require processors to provide appropriate technical and organisational measures and to process personal data only on our documented instructions.
+We require all processors to implement appropriate technical and organisational measures and to process personal data only on our documented instructions.

 8. International Transfers

-• Adequacy regulations under UK law; or
+- Adequacy regulations under UK law.

-• Supplementary measures where necessary.
+- Supplementary measures where necessary.

 Details of current transfer mechanisms and destinations are available on request.